biocatiit/musclex/docs/AppSuite/QuadrantFolding/Quadrant-Folding--How-it-works.md

 This mask is used by the background optimizer to evaluate subtraction quality on the diffraction features rather than on background regions.

+For GUI workflow (manual, transition, and automated modes), saved configurations, and batch processing, see [Background Subtraction](Quadrant-Folding--Background-Subtraction.md).

 ### 5. Create synthetic data

 A grid of 2D Gaussian blobs is generated and added to `avg_fold` to produce `avg_fold_with_syn`.
 The grid spacing and blob dimensions are derived from the I<sub>0</sub> and M1 peak positions detected in the pattern.
 Three density presets are available (sparse / medium / dense).